Art and Design

 Art and Design Competition: dot-art Schools’ Competition

-St Anne Stanley are proud to have taken part in dot-art Schools; an interactive, online, inter-school art competition.
-Designed to nurture talent, raise aspiration and take art out of the classroom and into the real world, this competition culminated in a public exhibition of the winning artworks and prize giving celebration.
+St Anne Stanley are proud to take part in dot-art Schools; an interactive, online, inter-school art competition.
+Designed to nurture talent, raise aspiration and take art out of the classroom and into the real world, this competition culminates in a public exhibition of the winning artworks at the Walker Art Gallery.

-Congratulations to all who took part in the dot-art Schools’ Competition.
-Click on the link below to be blown away by the talent showcased by our pupils!
+Congratulations to all who took part in the Dot-Art Schools’ Competition.
+Click on the link below to be blown away by the talent showcased by our Year 5 pupils this year!

 Art and Design Competition: Refugee Week